ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Default value: 10800

-### allow_object_storage_vfs
+### allow_vfs

+TODO myrrc move to disks section

-This flag activates a feature that integrates elements of a distributed virtual filesystem (VFS) with object storage, primarily focusing on distributed hardlinks and accurate reference counting.
+This disk flag activates a feature that integrates elements of a distributed virtual filesystem (VFS) with object storage, primarily focusing on distributed hardlinks and accurate reference counting.

-Mutually exclusive with `allow_remote_fs_zero_copy_replication`.
+Disables `allow_remote_fs_zero_copy_replication` for disk.
 Unlike the former, can't be set in runtime, a server restart is needed.
 ClickHouse Keeper can not use VFS disk as a storage backend.
 VFS is incompatible with `send_metadata`.